 Most Americans eat 60% of their protein at dinner.
 Shifting a large part of our protein intake from the evening to the morning can help us feel more satisfied throughout the day.
 A higher protein breakfast keeps us better nourished, thinner, healthier, and smarter.

 Some of the best high-protein foods to include in your breakfast are Greek yogurt (1 cup=20g), cottage cheese (1 cup=28g), almonds (1/4 cup=7g), peanut butter (2 Tbsp=8g), eggs (1 egg=7g), cheddar cheese (1 oz=7g), cooked quinoa (1 cup=8g), hemp seed (3 tbsp=11g), and beans or lentils (1/2 cup=9g).
 Quinoa, a complete protein, can be eaten as hot cereal in Peruvian style.
 Oatmeal can easily be made with milk to add protein and enhance the flavor.
 Add hulled hemp seed and nuts for additional protein.
 Leftovers made with chicken or fish for breakfast is an easy way to get the protein in since 3 oz of chicken has about 26 grams of protein and 3 oz of fish has about 20 grams of protein.
 One serving of these light and fluffy Protein-Packed Scrambled Eggs served with one slice of whole grain toast has 26 grams of protein.
-Try these Oatmeal Pancakes, or Swiss Chard Potato Frittata for high protein breakfasts.
-Below are more 30 gram breakfast ideas.
+Try these Oatmeal Pancakes, Swiss Chard Potato Frittata, or my Protein-Packed Fruit Bowl (pictured below) for high protein breakfasts.
+Below are more 30-gram breakfast ideas.
 Do you have more high protein breakfast ideas?
 Please share your ideas below so we can all enjoy the benefits of high protein breakfasts.
 It’s time for breakfast power!

 30g Protein Breakfast Ideas